Before You Begin To Design A Sticker…

 make it clear?

 If you are designing a sticker on clear material for application to windows, it needs white ink!
 White reflects light (more visible) while darker colors are translucent and blend with the dark window background.
-In my opinion, designs on white vinyl are more visually effective than clear material in 90% of the cases.
+In my opinion, sticker designs on white vinyl are more visually effective than clear material in 90% of the cases.
+In many cases vinyl transfer stickers are an effective alternative.

 How Sticky Do You Want It?